 It would appear that for everyone who knows me (however slightly) my decision to return the Dell Streak on Friday after a week was entirely predictable.
 What can I say?
 I’m a sucker for well-designed tools that increase my productivity.
 Like the iPhone 4…

-David Noble, a Scottish educator with a long track record of innovative and supportive blogging and podcasting, interviewed me last month.
-He too is doing an Ed.D. and has interviewed me as part of it. 🙂
+David Noble (@parslad), a Scottish educator with a long track record of innovative and supportive blogging and podcasting, interviewed me last month.
+David’s one of the founding members of EdTechRoundUp, so I’ve known him for a while.
+He too is doing an Ed.D. but hasn’t taken the easy route (as I have) and is actually doing some original research!

 I’ve mentioned this in passing in a couple of blog posts previous to this one: from next academic year I shall be E-Learning Tutor at my school.
 This new post (solicited by me, it has to be said) involves me spending 50% of my time (15 periods of 50 mins) per week teaching History and a bit of ICT.
 The other 50% will count towards the E-Learning Tutor role.